 Intuition of Ising 2D Model

-Before we proceed for the exploration, let you rejoice with the historical background of Ising Model.
+Before we proceed with the exploration, let you rejoice with the historical background of Ising Model.

 Spontaneous magnetization is a very peculiar property of the ferromagnetic material.
 So, many physicists in the early twentieth century found this phenomenon curious.
 Physicists lacked a good theoretical model until Ernst Ising introduced one now known as the “Ising Model”, in 1925.
 But, the credit goes to his doctoral advisor Wilhelm Lenz, who gave it as a problem to him.
 It is believed that Lenz had this idea first in 1920.
 I shall quote here the English translated resume 1 from his Dissertation: